Ottawa weather: Extreme cold warning in effect for the capital

 Share:

-It will be a sunny but frigid start to the weekend and Environment Canada has issued an extreme cold warning for Ottawa.
+You will want to bundle up if you’re going outside today – Environment Canada has issued an extreme cold warning for Ottawa.

-The forecast calls for wind chill values between -35 C to -42 C today.
+Today’s forecast calls for sunshine and a high of -17 C, but temperatures will be between -27 C and -34 C this morning and the wind chill value could drop as low as -40 C.

-The forecast high is -17 C but it will feel more like -37 C with the wind chill this morning, and more like -21 C this afternoon.
+It will be a warmer day in the capital tomorrow.
+The forecast calls for a 40 per cent chance of flurries and periods of snow beginning in the afternoon.
+The high will be -6 C but it will feel more like -25 C with the wind chill in the morning, and more like -12 C in the afternoon.

-Expect similar weather tomorrow with clouds rolling in late Saturday morning.
-Tomorrow’s forecast high is -14 C and it will feel like -32 C in the morning with the wind chill, and more like -21 C in the afternoon.
-The risk of frostbite will continue throughout the day.

-Things will warm up on Sunday – expect a mix of sun and cloud and high of -7 C.
+Expect a mix of sun and cloud and high of -12 C on Friday.